leonwebs/Community/DistAnalysis.md

 f[len(f):], ax[len(ax):] = tuple(zip(  plt.subplots(1)  ))
 plt.bar(range(7),[i/(j+1) for (i,j) in zip(ntvpops, regpops)])
-ax[-1].set_title("Native American Proportion of each District") f[-1].show()
+ax[-1].set_title("Native American Proportion of each District")
 ```

 ```
-/Library/Frameworks/Python.framework/Versions/3.7/bin/pweave:4:
-UserWarning: Matplotlib is currently using module://ipykernel.pylab.backend_inline, which is a non-GUI backend, so cannot show the figure. import sys
+Text(0.5, 1.0, 'Native American Proportion of each District')
 ```

 ![](figures/DistAnalysis_figure3_1.png)\

-District 6 tends to maximize the
+District 0 tends to maximize the
 Native American population.
 However it is a lower fraction of the
 total population, and even in this district only comes to
 ' 1%'.